SC-SGS/PLSSVM/README.md

 However, these additional options can be enabled using normal CMake options.

 **Note**: the `all` presets always exclude the `stdpar` backend since it is currently not supported to enable them with any other backend.

+**Note**: the only difference between the dpcpp and icpx presets is the automatically set `CMAKE_CXX_COMPILER`.
+Internally, both presets use the same SYCL implementation.

 ### Running the Tests